valhallameta/Polycare/README.md

-# Polycare
+Welcome to our project submission on Polygon for Road to Web3 !!!
-Project for Road to Web 3 Hackathon
+Please read the description first and then take a look at opensea.io/collection/polycare